 The Drank: Belle of the Ball: red pepper, lemon, habanero, tequila, served tall with a slice of red pepper for garnish.
 It’s super yummy and goes down easy.
 I think I love it so much because it’s similar to one of my favorite drinks of all time over at my local watering hole, Huckleberry Bar.
 Most of the drinks give you a liquor option, usually providing a choice between gin, tequila or rum, depending on the cocktail.
 It’s not the biggest menu, but it’s certainly diverse, and with the choose-your-own-adventure liquor deal, everyone will get a drink that they’re happy with.
 I also got the Salt + Pepper Broccoli as a snack in an attempt to be healthy, but turns out it’s fried.
 Whoops.
 Whatever, it’s fucking delicious.

 Was I Hit On?
-No. As the bar filled up, there were more people than just dudes in dress shirts, but it was still predominately male.
-The guy next to me was alone, drinking a gin and tonic, not doing anything, just sitting with his head in his hands.
+No. As the bar fills up, there are more people than just dudes in dress shirts, but it's still predominately male.
+The guy next to me is alone, drinking a gin and tonic, not doing anything, just sitting with his head in his hands.
 Rough day, bud?
-By the time I asked for my cheque, it was like Frat Party 2.0 walked in — all the dudes of Alpha Sigma Phi and a select group of girls they were trying to get with.
-Sweeney wasn’t thrilled by this either, and I wished him good luck as I departed.
+By the time I ask for my cheque, it's like Frat Party 2.0 walked in — all the dudes of Alpha Sigma Phi and a select group of girls they're trying to get with.
+Sweeney isn’t thrilled by this either, and I wish him good luck as I depart.

 Should You Drink Alone Here?
 Absolutely.
 But since I left around 6:30 and it was getting packed, go when they first open or when they’re about to close.
 That way, the tropical paradise of the Happiest Hour will be all yours.